-On September 29, 2020, Lightpath entered into a credit agreement between, inter alios, certain lenders party thereto and Goldman Sachs Bank USA, as administrative agent, and Deutsche Bank Trust Company Americas, as collateral agent, (the "Lightpath Credit Agreement") which provides for, among other things, (i) a term loan in an aggregate principal amount of \$600,000 (the "Lightpath Term Loan Facility") at a price of 99.5% of the aggregate principal amount, which was drawn on November 30, 2020, and (ii) revolving loan commitments in an aggregate principal amount of \$100,000 (the "Lightpath Revolving Credit Facility").
-As of December 31, 2022 and 2021, there were no borrowings outstanding under the Lightpath Revolving Credit Facility.
-The Company is required to make scheduled quarterly payments equal to 0.25% (or \$1,500) of the principal amount of the Lightpath Term Loan Facility, beginning with the fiscal quarter ended March 31, 2021.
+On September 29, 2020, Lightpath entered into a credit agreement between, inter alios, certain lenders party thereto and Goldman Sachs Bank USA, as administrative agent, and Deutsche Bank Trust Company Americas, as collateral agent, (the "Lightpath Credit Agreement") which provides for, among other things, (i) a term loan in an aggregate principal amount of \$600,000 (the "Lightpath Term Loan Facility") at a price of 99.50% of the aggregate principal amount, which was drawn on November 30, 2020, and (ii) revolving loan commitments in an aggregate principal amount of \$100,000 (the "Lightpath Revolving Credit Facility").

+As of December 31, 2023 and 2022, there were no borrowings outstanding under the Lightpath Revolving Credit Facility.
+We are required to make scheduled quarterly payments of \$1,500 pursuant to the Lightpath Term Loan Facility.